Westmont, Illinois - Date Issued: November 9, 2022

 TURKEY FRYING TIPSAlso, frying a turkey has become more popular in recent years.
 Please make sure to not overfill the fryer with oil.
 To help gauge the amount of cooking oil to put in the fryer, you can fill the fryer with water and place the turkey in - This will help you determine how much oil is needed without causing the oil to spill out when you are ready to fry, which could lead to a fire and other safety issues.
 Only use the turkey fryer outdoors.
 Make sure the turkey is completely thawed before frying.
 Use long cooking gloves that protect hands and arms when you handle the pot.

 FALL & WINTER OUTDOOR FIRE SAFETY TIPSOutdoor fire pits are popular this time of year, but it’s important to ensure you keep you and your property safe.
 Carefully consider placement of equipment, keeping anything that can burn well away.
 Outdoor portable heaters should be placed on a flat, sturdy surface and in a location where they can't be bumped into or knocked over.
-Fire pits should be located at least 15 feet away from the home/structure.
+Fire pits should be located at least 10 feet away from the home/structure.
+In areas where campfires are permitted, they must be at least 25 feet away from any structure and anything that can burn.
 Also make sure to clear away dry leaves and sticks, overhanging low branches and shrubs.
 Keep children and pets at least three feet away from any type of equipment in use.
 Make sure combustible items, such as blankets and outerwear, are at least three feet away from equipment.

 Always remember, in case of a fire or other emergency, do not hesitate - call 9-1-1.